A sculpture for peace in Scriba, a prayer for Ukraine

 “So, I said, this would be great if we carved a peace sign in it and put the flag for Ukraine, and everybody that drives by can say, ‘I understand that.
 He wants peace for Ukraine.’
 I’m praying for peace for Ukraine.
 So, when people drive by, I want them to see that and realize that and pray for peace for Ukraine,” Gil said.

-He contacted northern New York woodcarver Terry McKendree about such a project, and after discussion, commissioned him to make the carving but using a giant piece of white pine McKendree had back at his shop rather than the dead tree that McKendree felt wouldn’t quite work as well.
+He contacted Northern New York woodcarver Terry McKendree about such a project, and after discussion, commissioned him to make the carving using a giant piece of white pine McKendree had back at his shop rather than the dead tree that McKendree felt wouldn’t quite work as well.

 And so, it was done and trailered up to the Oldenburg’s home, where it was securely anchored to the cut-down stump of that old tree and a Ukrainian flag added to it base.